 Fashion brands using AI and ML tools are now able to identify fast-changing fashion trends and supply the latest fashion accessories to retail shelves faster than the “traditional” fashion retailer.
 As a result, leading fashion brands like Zara, Top Shop, and H&M are quicker in providing instant gratification to retail customers by recognizing seasonal demands and manufacturing the right supply of the latest clothing.

 AI-enabled technologies like augmented reality (AR) and virtual reality (VR) are now closing the gap between online and in-store shopping experience.
 For example, in-store AR allows shoppers to access any merchandise through digital media.
 Using VR technology, fashion brand, Tommy Hilfiger was able to create a virtual image of its pop-up retail store.

 But how are fashion brands successful in implementing these technology-based capabilities?
 Using a variety of AI and ML algorithms.
 Let’s evaluate some of the popular algorithms in the next section.

 How AI and ML Works For The Fashion Industry

-Apart from large eCommerce retailers or brands like Amazon, even small-time fashion retailers are now using machine learning algorithms to understand fast-changing customer needs and expectations.
+Artificial Intelligence is becoming an important asset in the E-commerce industry.
+Apart from large eCommerce retailers or brands like Amazon, even small-time fashion retailers are now using AI and machine learning algorithms to understand fast-changing customer needs and expectations.
 For example, an online personal styling company, Stitch Fix is using ML algorithms to improve customer experiences along with supply chain management.